valenbar/wordle-telegram-bot/README.md

 - [ ] Count game wins/loses per user
 - [ ] Option to report a bad word after the game
 - [ ] Sync guessed words dictionary to google spreadsheet
+- [ ] Error handling when pickled data is corrupted